sreevenkat/Auction-Bidder/README.md

   This is the same as the normal auction bidder except that the bidder service **bid1** is forced to not buy any ad space by passing the `--behaviour` option with `nobuy` as its value.

+### What went well

+### What went wrong

+- Couldn't write tests since familiarising with go-kit took some time.
+Did tests manually

+### What I'd do for the next iteration

+- Would setup auto scaling
+- Add service discovery such that if a new bidder went up the auction services would be made aware of